In this article we're going to take a closer look at an obscure but highly effective way of increasing your phone's security: pair-locking.

 Pairing creates a trusted connection between your iPhone and a computer.
-For example, when you connect your iPhone with a USB cable, you are asked to grant full access and once accepted, pairing takes place and a trusted key is kept for future connections.
+For example, when you connect your iPhone to a computer with a USB cable, you are asked to grant full access, and once accepted, pairing takes place and a trusted key is kept for future connections.
 A connection is created between your iPhone and your computer so that applications like iTunes can communicate with your device.
-The bad news is that forensic applications which might harvest your data can use the same connection key to remotely communicate with your iPhone.
+The bad news is that forensic applications that might harvest your data can use the same connection key to remotely communicate with your iPhone.

 Once an iPhone is paired with a computer, that computer will have full access to all the personal information stored on your device.
-This means the computer will have access to all photos, notes, videos, messages, and -- with the right knowledge -- hackers can even break passwords from third-party applications.
+This means the computer can gain access to all photos, notes, videos, messages, and -- with the right knowledge -- hackers can even break passwords from third-party applications.
 Your iPhone can be accessed even when it's locked with a PIN code.

 What is pair-locking?

-By pair-locking your iPhone you're basically blocking any forensic application that tries to communicate with your iOS device, by preventing new pairings.
+Pair-locking your iPhone allows you to block any forensic application that tries to communicate with your iOS device, by preventing new pairings.
 You're pairing it with a single computer -- yours -- and preventing it from ever pairing with any other.

 Is your iPhone paired with your computer already?

-A private key is being created when paired your iPhone.
+A private key is created when you pair your iPhone to a computer.
 This key is stored both on your iPhone and on the computer you have paired with.
-You can find a pairing record of your device easily, like this:
+You can find a pairing record of your device easily, by doing the following: